madhavagarwal3012/My-Algorithms/README.md

 - Test your changes thoroughly before submitting a pull request.
 - Use clear commit messages.

-If you find My Algorithms useful, consider star this repository (●'◡'●)
+If you find My Algorithms useful, consider starring this repository (●'◡'●)

 ## 🍀 Sponsor This Project

-You can sponsor this project via these ways.
+You can sponsor this project via these ways:
 + [Github Sponsors](https://github.com/sponsors/madhavagarwal3012)
 + [Buy me a coffee](https://buymeacoffee.com/madhavagarwal3012)

-Your sponsorship will help me to work on my algorithms continously.
+Your sponsorship will help me to work on my algorithms continuously.

 ## 📧 Contact

 If you have any questions or need further assistance, feel free to reach out:
 - GitHub: [madhavagarwal3012](https://github.com/madhavagarwal3012)
 - Linktree: [madhavagarwal3012](https://linktr.ee/madhavagarwal3012)